-Kristina Norman gained her PhD degree in medical science from the Humboldt University in Berlin, Germany, after studying Nutritional Sciences in Vienna, Austria.
-Following a short stay at Cardiothoracic Vascular Anaesthesia & Intensive Care at the Medical University Vienna, Kristina worked at the Department of Gastroenterology at Charité University Medicine in Berlin, Germany, from 2003 to 2013.
+Kristina Norman gained her PhD degree in Medical Science from the Humboldt University in Berlin, Germany, after studying Nutritional Sciences in Vienna, Austria.
+Following a short stay at the Cardiothoracic Vascular Anaesthesia & Intensive Care at the Medical University Vienna, Kristina worked at the Department of Gastroenterology at Charité University Medicine in Berlin, Germany from 2003 to 2013.
 Her main research interest is in causes, effects and treatment of disease-related malnutrition in benign and malignant disease as well as causes, effects and treatment of age-related or secondary sarcopenia, and she has conducted and published several nutrition intervention studies in malnourished patients and is a co- author of the ESPEN guidelines on nutritional support for polymorbid medicine patients and of the systematic reviews on cost-effectiveness of oral nutritional supplements in hospitals, ambulatory setting and nursing homes.

 In 2013, Kristina joined the Charité Research Group on Geriatrics which was funded by the Federal Ministry of Education and Research to study the impact of nutrition on healthy aging in the Berlin Aging Study II and became professor for Nutrition and Gerontology in late 2017.
-Since 2018 she is Head of the Department of Nutrition and Gerontology at the German Institute for Human Nutrition.
+Since 2018 she is head of the Department of Nutrition and Gerontology at the German Institute for Human Nutrition.
 Kristina is also general secretary of the DGEM (German Society for Nutritional Medicine) and member of the ESPEN faculty and ESPEN scientific committee.
 She is a member of the editorial board and journal referee for several scientific journals.

 M. Isabel T.D.
 Correia